isaacmario1/airbnb-clone-project/README.md

 - **Version Control:** Git & GitHub
 - **Deployment:** Render / Heroku / Docker (optional)

+## Team Roles

+Below are the key roles involved in the AirBnB Clone project and their responsibilities:

+### 👨‍💻 Backend Developer
+Responsible for developing and maintaining the server-side logic of the application.
+This includes building APIs, implementing business logic, managing integrations, and ensuring data flows securely between the server and client.

+### 🎨 Frontend Developer
+Handles the user interface and user experience.
+Works on building dynamic, responsive web pages using HTML, CSS, JavaScript, and frameworks like React (optional).
+Ensures seamless interaction between the user and the backend systems.

+### 🧠 Database Administrator (DBA)
+Designs and manages the database schema and queries.
+Responsible for ensuring data integrity, performance optimization, backup strategies, and security of user data.

+### 🧪 Quality Assurance (QA) Tester
+Ensures the application meets quality standards through testing.
+Performs manual and automated tests to find bugs, verify functionality, and validate performance before deployment.

+### 🛠 DevOps Engineer
+Handles deployment, CI/CD pipelines, and server management.
+Ensures smooth integration, scaling, and availability of the application.
+May use tools like Docker, GitHub Actions, or Render for deployment.

+### 📋 Project Manager
+Oversees project planning, coordination, and communication among team members.
+Sets milestones, tracks progress, and ensures the team meets deadlines and delivers the required functionality.

+### 🛡️ Security Specialist *(Optional but important)*
+Ensures the application is secure from threats.
+Implements authentication, authorization, encryption, and secure coding practices to protect user data and privacy.

+---

+These roles may overlap or be shared depending on the team size.
+For solo or small-team projects, individuals may take on multiple responsibilities.

 ## Author
 Mwangale Isaac Maliro – [isaacmario1](https://github.com/isaacmario1)